 - Notify the other party and keep it informed.

 What if we don’t have a force majeure clause?

 If the contract lacks a force majeure clause, no particular relief will necessarily flow from situations the parties might consider force majeure and so a party who is now unable to perform may be in breach of contract, even if the party is not morally to blame.
-Fault is not a requirement for breach, unless the contract says it is.
+The fault is not a requirement for breach unless the contract says it is.
 If the failure to perform is a breach, it will normally give the other party the right to claim damages, and possibly also the right to terminate.